NorwoodAndBrixtonFoodbank/nbf-website/README.md

 * Material UI for component library
 * Cypress for both component unit tests and integration tests (may add Jest in the future!)

+## Prerequisite
+- You need Docker installed.
+The easiest way to get started is to download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+If you are using Windows, you may have to run `net localgroup docker-users <your_softwire_username> /ADD` as an administrator to add yourself to the docker-users group, where `<your_softwire_username>` is your non-admin Softwire username.

 ## Development

 ### First time setup